PariSolunke/AnnotationQC/README.md

 npm run build
 ```

-You can then launch the application by running
+You can then launch the application by starting a simple python server in the build folder
 ```
-npm start
+cd build
+python3 -m http.server 8000
 ```
+Once the server is running, navigate to http://localhost:8000/ to use the application

 # Directory Structure Instructions: